SteveSayantan/DevOps-Bootcamp/docker-basics/dockerVolumes.md

 - `docker volume rm volume_name` : To remove a volume.

+- `docker run -d --name devtest --mount type=bind,source="$(pwd)"/target,target=/app nginx:latest` : To bind-mount the target/ directory into your container at /app/.

+- `docker run -d --name devtest -v "$(pwd)"/target:/app nginx:latest` : To bind-mount the target/ directory into your container at /app/.

-- `docker run -d --name devtest --mount source=myvol2 target=/app nginx:latest` : To mount the volume myvol2 into /app/ in the container.
+- `docker run -d --name devtest --mount type=volume source=myvol2 target=/app nginx:latest` : To mount the volume myvol2 into /app/ in the container.

 - `docker run -d --name devtest -v myvol2:/app nginx:latest` : To mount the volume myvol2 into /app/ in the container.